ZDPLI/GPAssistant/README.md

 3. Set a random `SECRET_KEY` environment variable for session cookies.
 4. (Optional) Set `N_GPU_LAYERS` to control how many layers of the model are offloaded to GPU.
 By default all GPU memory is used when available.
+5. (Optional) Set `CONTEXT_SIZE` to change the model context window size (default: 4096 tokens).
-5. Run the app:
+6. Run the app:
    ```bash
    uvicorn app:app --host 0.0.0.0 --port 8000
    ```
-6. Open the URL printed by Uvicorn in your browser (default: `http://localhost:8000`).
+7. Open the URL printed by Uvicorn in your browser (default: `http://localhost:8000`).

 Open `/register` to create your first account, then log in at `/login`.
 Users marked as `is_subscriber` can access the assistant.
 Admin users can